kwonalbert/spacemint/README.md

 sophisticated solution like graph database.

 The graphs used in the prototype from PTC76 (Paul, Tarjan and Celoni).
 The graph is recursively generated.
-Each node is a json encoded file, that consits of 1. id, 2. hash, 3. list of parents.
-The parents are the file names that hold the parents for this node.
+Each node is just a hash, and you can directly access the node by reading hash at id * size of hash.
+The code is written in a way to minimize the HDD disk movement, at the cost of some minor compute during initialization.